Hurricane ISO 5

 The strongest features of these kicks are their plush upper and superior landing comfort.
 It's really hard to get comfort right in stability models because of the range of functions required to get landing right and motion controlled.
 Their plush tongue and collar padding come together with a thin mesh upper to comfortably balance into a moderately breathable shoe - another problem with a lot of the hot, heavy stability models.
-These are pretty great for the classic stability design and they top out among the other classic designs, like the New Balance 1540v2 and ASICS GT-2000 5, but they were edged out by the maximalist HOKA ONE ONE Arahi for the Top Pick for Stability award.
+These are pretty great for the classic stability design and they top out among the other classic designs, but they were edged out by the maximalist HOKA ONE ONE Elevon for the Top Pick for Stability award.
 Further down we'll explore the outperforming qualities of the Hurricanes and compare them to our Top Picks and the rest of the field to help you find what you need to get out there and run.

 Looking at the chart below, it can be seen that the Hurricanes do pretty well in the field of stability shoes, though they lag behind the high-flying racing flats along with most of the other stability options.